iamtreymcgill/Scrimba-Password-Generator/README.md

 ## 🤔 Future Improvements
 - Dark/Light theme toggle
-- Password strength indicator
+- Password Length Input
-- Save password history
-- Deploy final version to Netlify
+- Option to add or remove Symbol and Number characters

 ---

 ## 🙌 Acknowledgements
-This project is part of the [Scrimba Frontend Career Path](https://scrimba.com/learn/frontend).
+This project is part of the [Scrimba Fullstack Developer Path](https://scrimba.com/fullstack-path-c0fullstack).
 Special thanks to the Scrimba community for their support and resources. 💜

 ---